 2. Mid-calf gaiters may suffice if you plan on sticking to broken trails.
 Otherwise, snow will most likely find its way over the tops of mid-calf gaiters if you make first tracks for any amount of time.
 This will happen quickly indeed if your route involves wind-blown terrain marked by drifts or any amount of climbing.
 Also, mid-calf gaiters can be prone to sagging unless some real care has been taken in their design and construction.

-3. Full-length gaiters are highly recommended if there is the slightest chance you will be spending time breaking trail or in wet snow.
+3. Full-length gaiters are highly recommended if there is the slightest chance you will be spending time breaking trails or in wet snow.
 When in wet snow, anything less than full to-the-knee coverage is going to result in a good soaking for the lower portion of your trousers.
 A great full-length gaiter is the Kahtoola NAVAgaiter, which also comes with a cinch that keeps the gaiter snug around your leg.

-Higher priced models of gaiters incorporate a waterproof-breathable layer such as GORE-TEX or eVent.
+Higher-priced models of gaiters incorporate a waterproof-breathable layer such as GORE-TEX or eVent.
 This layer is not meant to create an impenetrable top-to-bottom seal.
 So it will not lock out water during, say, a stream fording, as the bottom edge of the gaiter does not close tightly enough.
 Rather, it is meant to keep moisture from soaking the wearer’s trouser bottoms.

 Is waterproof-breathable construction a must-have?
 If you snowshoe where wet snow conditions are the rule rather than the exception (e.g., the Pacific Northwest), you have every reason to invest in the feature.